urbit/urbit.org-reloaded/main.md

 <div class="text-container">
     <div class="text">
         <div class="rect no-header">
-        <p>Soon we’re going to pre-sell the first blocks of Urbit address space.</p>
+        <p>Soon we’re going to sell Urbit address space to the public for the first time.</p>
         <p>If you'd like to homestead this new territory:</p>
         <email></email>
         </div>